 Emily Rose Phillips

-I first started dancing micro in Portland in 2008.
-It rocked my world, and I’ve been savoring each micro dance ever since.
-To me, it’s like turning down the volume on the rest of the world.
+Emily first started dancing micro in Portland in 2008.
+It rocked her world, and she's been savoring each micro dance ever since.
+To her, it’s like turning down the volume on the rest of the world.
 And in that space, can make you feel like you’re a part of the music.
-I like micro so much that I eventually started leading, only so I could micro more often.
+She likes micro so much that she eventually started leading, only so she could micro more often.
 Emily started and runs the BAmF monthly event on 2nd Saturdays.
-I am over the moon excited about BAmF and can’t wait to micro with you!
+She is over the moon excited about BAmF and can’t wait to micro with you!

 We have endless gratitude to Steven Yang (2016 & 2017) and Adrian Cousens (2016) for all that they have done historically to make this event a reality.